 For those of you that know me personally I openly admit that I love cooking in a slow cooker every now and then.
 The ease of letting it do the work for you, cooking meat to perfection low and slow while your busy hectic day goes about itself.
 It’s all about simplicity and taking one more thing off of your to do list after work.
+This Pappardelle with Italian Beef Ragu is the epitome of ease and comfort.

 So now that I have proclaimed my love of slow cookers let’s get on with this amazing ragu shall we.
 Have you ever eaten at your favorite Italian restaurant and had a meat sauce so divine you could literally eat it every day!
 I had such a dish on one of my work trips back to Chicago last spring.
 I vowed to remake that tasty dish, but with the searing heat of the AZ summer it was not the opportune time to create a hearty meaty ragu.
 Now that it is colder here in AZ than NY (crazy right!) this dish found its way back onto my weekly menu.